JasonEtco/flintcms-site/_posts/docs/templating-reference/2017-06-03-sectionmodel.md

 A slugified version of the title of the section.

 ### `handle`
-A camelcase version of the title, useful for referencing the section in a template.
+A camel case version of the title, useful for referencing the section in a template.

 ### `dateCreated`
 A UNIX timestamp of the date the usergroup was created.